-The community was saved when the young boy was miraculously found.
-Mashiah in his Shirah commemorates the event as a miracle and sign of heavenly mercy, “(H)e remembered His mercy, and lo the boy was before the strangers who sought after my soul” (verse 7).
+The community was saved when the young boy was finally found.
+Mashiah in his “Shirah” commemorates the event as a miracle and a sign of heavenly mercy: “He remembered His mercy, and lo the boy was before the strangers who sought after my soul” (verse 7).
 Mashiah gives heartfelt thanks for the miraculous escape (verse 8).
-It is the only event that receives 3 verses and is probably the only event that Mashiah experienced in person.
+It is the only event that has three verses consecrated to it and probably the only one that Mashiah experienced in person.

-Between verses 8 and 9 the Mashiah family lived in Turkestan motivated by economic as well as religious reasons.
-They joined a growing nucleus of 149 Mashhadi families who acted as small bankers – providing cash against land, cattle or future harvests at interest.
+In verses 8 and 9, the Mashiah family is depicted as living in Turkestan, motivated by economic as well as religious reasons.
+They joined a growing nucleus of 149 Mashhadi families who acted as small private bankers—providing cash against land, cattle, or future harvests at interest.
 These families, freed from the shackles of forced conversion, nonetheless found themselves in an environment hostile to Jews.
-Turkestan at this time was an area designated for the spread of Russian imperialism in Central Asia, under the pretext of the concept of “the civilizing mission.”
+Turkestan at this time was an area designated for the spread of Russian imperialism in Central Asia, under the pretext of what Tsarist officials called “the civilizing mission.”
 The mission was understood mainly as a means to consolidate Russian rule in Turkestan through the close integration of the province into the Russian empire.
 In reality, it mainly meant full economic exploitation of the region.

-In Marv, Turkestan, the Mashhadi families have come into direct contact with Bukharan Jews.
-The Bukharan’s tightening ties with the Land of Israel, indeed, their growing immigration would become a gamechanger for Central Asian Jews and especially for the Mashhadis and the Afghanis.
-Mashhadis had close and stable ties with the Bukharans based on a linguistic, and cultural affinity, commercial relations and even marriage ties.
+In Marv, Turkestan, the Mashhadi families came into direct contact with Bukharan Jews.
+The Bukharans’ solidifying ties with the Land of Israel, indeed, their growing immigration, would become a pivotal factor for Central Asian Jews and especially for the Mashhadis and the Afghanis.
+Mashhadis had close and stable ties with the Bukharans based on a linguistic and cultural affinity, commercial relations, and even marriage ties.
 Jews had moved from Mashhad to Bukhara to flee the forced conversion and then again after 1883.
 In Marv they met Bukharan Jewish families who returned to Judaism, the Chalah (half-made), with whom they shared a common fate of forced conversion.
-Bukhara was the most important source of the growing number of immigrants from Central Asia but not the only one.
-The sporadic pilgrimages at the beginning of the 19th century turned into a wave of immigrants who built the “Bukharan neighbourhood” in the 1890s.
-By 1913 no less than 9.3% (917 people) of Bukharan Jews have immigrated to the Land of Israel, unprecedented proportion in comparison to other communities.
-A quarter of Bukharan Jews have visited the Land of Israel as pilgrims.
+Bukhara was the most important source of the growing number of immigrants to the Land of Israel from Central Asia, but not the only one.
+The sporadic pilgrimages of the beginning of the 19th century turned into a wave of immigrants who built the “Bukharan neighbourhood” in Jerusalem in the 1890s.
+By 1913, no less than 9.3% of Bukharan Jews (917 people) had immigrated to the Land of Israel, an unprecedented proportion in comparison to other communities.
+A quarter of Bukharan Jews had visited the Land of Israel as pilgrims.